 This course is devoted to in-depth analysis and interpretation of complex literary works.
 Students produce analytical writing of various sorts including close reading, poetry explications, and character analyses.
 Personal narratives and creative responses are also a component of the written expression required in this class.
-Works studied may include Beowulf, Hamlet, Beloved, Heart of Darkness, The Stranger, A Streetcar Named Desire, The Awakening, and more.
+Works studied may include 1984, Hamlet, Beloved, The Handmaid's Tale, Extremely Loud and Incredibly Close, A Streetcar Named Desire, The Awakening, and more.
 Summer work is required for entry into the class in September.
 Students taking this course are required to take the AP exam in the spring.